To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-Your pet is a part of your family and losing them can be emotionally devastating.
+Your pets are a part of your family and losing them can be emotionally devastating.
 If you or someone you know recently lost a canine companion, we offer you our most sincere condolences.
-We’ve been there and understand the pain you are feeling right now.
+We’ve been there and understand the pain you’re feeling right now.

-Here are some additional strategies and insights to help you work through this difficult time.
+Here are some strategies and insights to help you work through this difficult time.

 The Grief Process

 Everyone deals with grief in different ways.
-Strong initial emotions my preclude the inevitable sadness that comes when the shock is gone.
-These reactions are often taken out on those closest to the one experiencing the loss, and act almost as a means of protection for that person until they are able to face the truth.
+Strong initial emotions may preclude the inevitable sadness that comes when the shock is gone.
+These reactions are often taken out on those closest to the one experiencing the loss and act almost as a means of protection for that person until they are able to face the truth.

 The process, as a whole, may look like the following: